Sutto/rocket_pants/README.md

 - `:invalid_version` - An invalid API version was specified.
 - `:not_implemented` - The specified endpoint is not yet implemented.
 - `:not_found` - The given resource could not be found.
+- `:invalid_resource` - The given resource was invalid.
+- `:bad_request` - The given request was not as expected.

 Note that error also excepts a Hash of contextual options, many which will be passed through to the Rails I18N subsystem.
 E.g: